 Knowing this concept, one could say that losing weight has nothing to do with the amount of weight loss goal you set (whether losing 5 or 40 lbs), but mainly on the number of calories will put in our body by what we eat minus the number of calories will burn doing activities.

 All it actually takes to effectively lose weight and maintain it is by following the basic healthy eating diet tips, without any weight loss programs, fitness books, special diet plans, or medications.

 The Weight Loss Industry

-According to market research.com, the U.S. weight loss industry is now roughly a “$72 billion industry in 2019 and is forecast to grow 2.6 percent every year until 2023”.The weight loss industry consists of numerous players such as companies that are developing and supporting diet plans, weight loss supplement manufactures, diet experts, low calorie soda makers, low Carb. low-Carb., and low-fat food makers, and doctors who specialized in obesity, and so on.
+According to market research.com, the U.S. weight-loss industry is now roughly a “$72 billion industry in 2019 and is forecast to grow 2.6 percent every year until 2023”.The weight loss industry consists of numerous players such as companies that are developing and supporting diet plans, weight loss supplement manufactures, diet experts, low-calorie soda makers, low Carb. low-Carb., and low-fat food makers, and doctors who specialized in obesity, and so on.

-By now, you must have heard about the increasing number of health problems as a result of the rising rate of obesity, especially the increasing rate of diabetes related to obesity.
+By now, you must have heard about the increasing number of health problems as a result of the rising rate of obesity, especially the increasing rate of diabetes-related to obesity.

-Also, the psychological issues of guilt, mental stress, and/ or low self-esteem that plague majority of these people.
-These problems for sure need to be address, and guess who are best suited to handle these problems in one way or the other?
+Also, the psychological issues of guilt, mental stress, and/ or low self-esteem that plague the majority of these people.
+These problems for sure need to be addressed, and guess who are best suited to handle these problems in one way or the other?
 In whatever way you look at it, WEIGHT LOSS is a BIG industry.